UNIT - 1

 BUDDHIST PHILOSOPHY

-Buddhist education system (200B.C to 200 A.D) was founded by Lord Gautama
+education system (200B.C to 200 A.D) was founded by Lord Gautama

 Buddha.
 Gautama Buddha was primarily an ethical teacher and reformer and not a